Mountain Gorilla Photo Tour

 Do I need an East African Visa?

 Yes!
 The East African tourist visa costs $100 USD and is valid for 90 days in Rwanda, Uganda, and Kenya.
 This visa will allow us to easily cross the Rwanda-Uganda border.
+It is also very east to acquire — you can purchase it for $100 US dollars upon arrival at the Kigali airport.

 What is the golden monkey add-on?